 Teacher Verification Model: Programs must develop a local evaluation system to assign, track, and document proxy contact hours according to the Teacher Verification Model.
 Teacher Verification Model assignments must align with state-approved instructional standards (CCRS and ELPS).
 Programs must document the evidence used to determine how to calculate proxy contact hours based on learner engagement and completion.
-Examples of evidence include piloting the assignment with a sample of students and determining an appropriate number of proxy contact hours through data analysis, or conducting a crosswalk of the assignment with state-approved DE curricula.
+Examples of evidence include piloting the assignment with a sample of students and determining an appropriate number of proxy contact hours through data analysis, documenting the amount of time it takes a teacher to complete the assignment and doubling the time for students, or conducting a crosswalk of the assignment with state-approved DE curricula.
 In addition to entering the proxy contact hours into GALIS, programs must also maintain records of the student's satisfactory completion of the assignment and the actual number of hours the student spent on the assignment.
 Programs must conduct annual evaluations of approved Teacher Verification Model assignments by comparing the designated proxy contact hours with actual hours spent and update proxy contact hour designations as needed.
 Programs must maintain a database of locally approved Teacher Verification Model curricula along with all supporting documentation that OAE staff will audit during program monitoring.
 Programs should reach out to their Grant Program Support Coordinator if they need direct support using the Teacher Verification Model.